 4. Once melted, pour the mixture into a mixing bowl.
 I used a kitchen aid standing mixer.

-5. Run the mixer on the highest setting being careful not to make a mess, for 3 minutes.
+5. Run the mixer on the highest setting being careful not to make a mess, for a few minutes.

-7. Scrape the down the sides using the spatula, then blend again on the highest setting for 3 minutes.
+7. Scrape the down the sides using the spatula, then blend again on the highest setting for another few minutes to get everything mixed well and “fluffed”

-9. Next, add in the vitamin E oil and the essential oils and blend one more time to mix.
+8. Next, add in the vitamin E oil and the essential oils and blend one more time to incorporate.

 I recommend not putting in more than 10g of shea butter as it will make this lovely whipped body butter too greasy and that’s not what we want!
-In fact, sticking with pure mango butter is probably safest if you plan on giving this away as gifts.
+In fact, sticking with pure mango butter makes a lovely butter in and of itself.

 Have you made whipped body butter?
 What ingredients did you use and how did it turn out?